 Choose one of these two locations to enjoy a drink at the beginning of your night.

-Located on the right-hand side of the BoardWalk next to Flying Fish, this is a favorite place for many.
+Located on the right-hand side of the BoardWalk, this is a favorite place for many.
 BoardWalk tales say that this bar is where the magicians and illusionists would gather after their performances to compare tricks and create new cocktails.
 The enchantment is apparent inside this space.
-Cozy up to the bar and order one of their magic themed drinks, like a Magic Hatten, a Magician White Blend or a Hoptical Illusion IPA.
+Cozy up to the bar and order one of their magic-themed drinks, like a Magic Hattan, a Hoodunit’s Punch or the ever-mysterious Pepper’s Ghost.

 Enjoy an Appetizer

 A true microbrewery, this place gives you the opportunity to share a flight of their beer alongside an order of nachos, one of three dips, or a quesadilla.
 Sit outside on the patio, which is another great people-watching spot.
 Be sure to look into the brewer’s window to see their brewmaster in action!

 Recently redesigned with an open kitchen, this seasonal seafood restaurant embodies luxury dining.
 For every dish, the presentation is key.
 There is a chef’s counter which lets you peek into the kitchen as your food is prepared.

 If you choose to have your main course here, we highly recommend making reservations and checking out the dress code beforehand.

 If you prefer the cozy romance of a traditional Italian trattoria, this laid-back restaurant is the place to be.
 Think exposed brick, a warm show kitchen, and a wine list composed exclusively of Italian wines.